 Step 7: Identify behaviour change techniques.

-Whilst the COM-B model traditionally leads us to utilise the behaviour change taxonomy of 93 individual behaviour change techniques (BCT’s) covering all areas of COM-B (capability, opportunity and motivation).
-In this case, the behaviour we are seeking to change is that of intrinsic motivation.
+Whilst the COM-B model traditionally leads us to utilise the behaviour change taxonomy of 93 individual behaviour change techniques (BCT’s) covering all areas of COM-B (capability, opportunity and motivation), in this case the behaviour we are seeking to change is that of intrinsic motivation.
 For this, a specific set of 21 behaviour change techniques has been devised based on expert consensus (Teixera et al., 2020).
 As this tailored resource exists, we will continue the COM-B process but with reference to these behaviour change techniques instead, referred to as MBCT’s (Motivational behaviour change techniques).

 The suitability and potential efficacy of each identified BCT will be considered, guided by APEASE, to produce a final set of BCT’s for inclusion in the intervention.